 Zero mana – counter target spell.
 It doesn’t get much better than that.
 Yes, of course there’s a cost, but you don’t need to use Pact of Negation until it’ll counter a key card.

-Even without all those shenanigans Pact of Negation is still a very strong counterspell and deserves a spot in the Top 10 Counterspells.
+Even without all those shenanigans, Pact of Negation is still a very strong counterspell and deserves a spot on the best MTG counterspells list.

 On the other hand, if you counter a card like Rampant Growth on turn two – even when your opponent casts it again next turn it will be worse than before.